Miguel Cabrera Player Props: Tigers vs. Rockies

-The Detroit Tigers face the Colorado Rockies Saturday, July 1.
-Miguel Cabrera brings a hot bat into the contest (.389 OBP over the past 10 games), with first pitch is set for 9:10 PM.
+Miguel Cabrera and his .389 on-base percentage over his past 10 games (69 points higher than his season-long percentage), will be in action for the Detroit Tigers versus the Colorado Rockies and Connor Seabold on July 2 at 3:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Rockies.
+He had a one-hit performance in his most recent game (1-for-3) against the Rockies.

 Miguel Cabrera Game Info & Props vs. the Rockies